isomerpages/mlaw-corp/news/speeches/_posts/2025-12-01-post-Speech by SPS at SAL JC Law Programme 2025.md

 {:start="44"}
 44.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This taskforce will bring together legal practitioners, policymakers, social service and healthcare professionals, because there is immense value in partnering with passionate individuals who are also experts in their respective fields.

-a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; These experts will look at the entire criminal justice process, from the pre-offending stage and criminal investigations to court processes, sentencing and post-sentencing support measures.
+</p><p style="margin-left: 40px">a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; These experts will look at the entire criminal justice process, from the pre-offending stage and criminal investigations to court processes, sentencing and post-sentencing support measures.

 b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; They will take stock of the existing measures, identify what can be done better, and propose reforms for the Government to consider.